WEATHER INTERFACES

 -

-Probabilistic and often uncertain
+Probabilistic and uncertain

 -

-At the same time, we needed to:
+At the same time, the system needed to:

 -